In this article...

 While the concept of task management is simple, the software can actually be fairly robust.
 In the case of large, complex projects or multiple projects that span different departments, tasks are very often interconnected or dependent on others.
-Certain project management solutions geared towards these types of undertakings will feature the ability to assign tasks and dependencies to tasks, which helps managers determine where a breakdown in productivity is occurring and assign the necessary resources to fix the problem.
-These tools have increasingly added automation to speed the transition of tasks among team members and across the project workflow.
+Certain project management programs geared towards these types of undertakings will feature the ability to assign tasks and dependencies to tasks, which helps managers determine where a breakdown in productivity is occurring and assign the necessary resources to fix the problem.
+These features have increasingly added automation to speed the transition of tasks among team members and across the project workflow.

-Some PM apps rely on the Kanban or project board method to visualize the working state of projects that require separate concurrent tasks.
+Some PM tools rely on the Kanban or project board method to visualize the working state of projects that require separate concurrent tasks.
 In a Kanban board project timeline, you organize each task on a digital card, and move those cards across vertical lanes that represent work states.

 The project management solution Kanbanize lets users visualize task completion status by assigning tasks to cards that users can move between several progress lanes.